 Getting a SOC 2 report can be intimidating.
 It requires a significant financial investment and a serious time commitment from your entire organization.
 However, you can ease the pressure of SOC 2 by properly scoping your audit.
-This blog post will focus on ways to narrow your audit scope to save your company time and money so you receive your SOC 2 report with fewer migraines.
+This blog post will focus on ways to narrow your audit scope to save your company time and money so you receive your SOC 2 report with fewer migraines. for answers to all your SOC2 questions.

 Step 1: Learn The Trust Services Principles